AlexCian/ProfessionalPracticeInIT/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

-## Development server
+## Running App

 Run `ng serve` for a dev server.
+Initiate node/express with node ./server.js in BackEnd folder.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Navigation